Krishnacore: Establishment

 The band Shelter was formed in 1991, which is credited as the inventor of Krishnacore.
 Shelter consisted of two ex-members of Youth of Today, vocalist Ray Cappo and guitarist John Porcelly, who had become Krishna devotees.

 In contrast to the typical anti-religious themes of punk bands at the time, religion was one of the main themes of Krishnacore lyrics.
-Bands often took inspiration from Indian religious texts, such as the Puranas, Upanishads, Bhagavad-gita, and the Srimad-Bhagavatam.
+Bands often took inspiration from Vaishnava texts, such as the Puranas, Upanishads, Bhagavad-gita, and the Srimad-Bhagavatam.
+The anti-religious themes of typical punk bands reflect a broader attitude of rebelling against authority, and the religiousness of Krishnacore can be seen as rebelling against punk itself.
+In this way, Krishnacore can be considered to exhibit the punk attitude of rebellion, not in spite of, but because of its differences to typical punk culture.

 The genre is also strongly associated with Equal Vision Records, which was formed by Shelter members to promote the Krishna movement.
 Other early acts within the genre include 108, Refuse to Fall and Prema.

 Characteristics

 Although the Hare Krishna movement and many straight edgers shared the principles of refraining from drug use, vegetarianism and condemnation of illicit sex, the former also provided a transcendental and philosophical framework wherein lay these commitments.
-Academic Mike Dines states that Krishnacore bands were "conscious of its own history and aesthetic."
-He highlights "the importance of the devotional doctrine of bhakti-yoga within this relationship; a doctrine that was to inform further the move from straightedge punk to Hare Krishna monk."
+Scholar Mike Dines suggests that Krishnacore bands were conscious of their own history and aesthetic.
+He highlights "the importance of the devotional doctrine of bhakti-yoga within [the relationship between straight edge and the Hare Krishna movement]; a doctrine that was to inform further the move from straightedge punk to Hare Krishna monk."

-Dines also mentions the idea that in the "material" conception of the name of Krishna, there is a duality between the written and spoken name.
-On the other hand, Vaishnavas believe in the concept of "transcendental vibration," which has a divine meaning as it originates from the spiritual world itself.
-Even though Krishnacore is very different than usual prayer music, the idea of transcendental vibration helps grant validity to Krishnacore, despite its differences.
+Dines also discusses the spiritual meaning of sound in Hinduism, and in particular, Vaishnavism.
+Brahmanas believed that repeated recitations of certain texts could have a profound effect on someone's character, and that sound can have a divine meaning.
+Vaishnavas believe that there is no difference between the name of Krishna and the deity himself.
+This is in contrast to the "material" conception of the name of Krishna, which states that there is a separation between the name and the deity it refers to.
+Dines calls the recitation of the holy name "transcendental vibration," which Vaishnavas believe originates from the spiritual world itself.